MadelynTav/Welcome_HackTrafficking4Good/README.md

 ###Code of Conduct###
-Everyone who attendees will have to sign a developer agreement.
+Everyone who attends will have to sign a developer agreement.
 If you would like to see a copy of that before the event, please email <a href="mailto:delaney_workman@huntalternatives.org" title="Title">Delaney</a>.
 In addition to the developer agreement, we have a few guiding principles for the weekend:

 <ol>
 <li>Avoid the Batman Complex - don’t do anything illegal.</li>